RezaSaadatyar/Motor-imagery-based-EEG-signal-processing/README.md

   - *pos:* vector of positions of the cue in the EEG signals given in unit sample, length #cues.
   - *y:* vector of target classes (-1 for class one or 1 for class two), length #cues.
   - *nfo:* structure providing additional information with fields
-    - *fs:* sampling rate,
+    - *fs:* sampling rate
-    - *clab:* cell array of channel labels,
+    - *clab:* cell array of channel labels
-    - classes:* cell array of the names of the motor imagery classes,
+    - *classes:* cell array of the names of the motor imagery classes
-    - xpos:* x-position of electrodes in a 2d-projection,
+    - *xpos:* x-position of electrodes in a 2d-projection
-    - ypos:* y-position of electrodes in a 2d-projection.
+    - *ypos:* y-position of electrodes in a 2d-projection.